valerielnd/stock-analysis/README.md

 This is why Steve's parents should consider diversifying their funds to mitigate the risks taken when investing.
 Also, as we can notice, DQ was not the only stock whose values dropped in 2018.
 This might suggest a bad year for green energy stocks, while 2017 was perhaps a good year.
 Two stocks manage to get a positive return in 2018 ENPH and RUN.
-So, Steve's parents should also consider them as an investment option.
+So, Steve's parents should also consider them as an investment options.

 As for the efficiency of the code, when we were using one variable to record the total volume, the starting and ending price of each stock, the analysis for 2017 and 2018 got executed in about 0.99 seconds. when we refactor the code to use arrays instead,